 - Within the newspaper industry, digital advertising is expected to generate more than $7.24 billion in revenue.
 (Finances Online)

 - Thanks to digital innovation in smart TVs (also known as connected TVs), television advertising spend is now expected to grow by 9.3% in 2021.
 (Group M)

 - Digital mobile ads drove more than 162 billion phone calls to businesses in 2019.
 85% of marketers believe phone conversations are a key component of their digital strategy.
 (Invoca)

 The first-party data collected from these inbound customer service calls is invaluable for marketers, who can glean deeper and honest insights from intimate one-one-one conversations with their customers.

 Marketing spend going forward

 Despite the economic crisis brought on by the pandemic, the good news is that e-commerce and digital-savvy consumer behaviors are likely to stick in the long-run, even as market trends continue to evolve over time.
-In order to succeed, marketers must continue to adapt at a moment’s notice to unexpected circumstances while maintaining consumer confidence.
+In order to succeed, marketers must continue to adapt at a moment’s notice to unexpected circumstances and marketing trends while maintaining consumer confidence.